higracehuang/SolicitReviewLibrary/README.md

 For any new version of your app, it will prompt the user to rate the app whenever it reaches the action threshold.

+Currently, it is only enabled for iOS >= 14.

 # Usage

 1. Add `SolicitReviewLibrary` to the Package Dependencies of your iOS app project.